-- A. Drawings should not exceed 11" x 17" in size. - B. If at all possible, an electronic copy of drawings and all supporting illustrations and photos should be submitted to HDC staff ten days prior to the scheduled commission meeting.
+- A. Drawings should not exceed 24" x 36" in size. - B. If at all possible, an electronic copy of drawings and all supporting illustrations and photos should be submitted to HDC staff ten days prior to the scheduled commission meeting. - C. If paper drawings are submitted, three copies are required. - D. All elevations must be drawn to scale and properly labeled.